-Indigo Gem Honeyberry is a medium-sized shrub that is commonly grown for its edible qualities, although it does have ornamental merits as well.
-It produces blue round berries which are usually ready for picking from late spring to early summer.
-The berries have a sweet taste.
+Honeybee Honeyberry is a medium-sized shrub that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+It produces large deep purple round berries with powder blue overtones which are usually ready for picking in early summer.
+The berries have a sweet taste and a fleshy texture.